 Welcome!
-The University Libraries are proud to host the Institutional Repository (IR), an online showcase of research, scholarship, and creativity from the UWF community.
-The UWF IR is a digital repository for capturing, archiving and, disseminating the research, creative, and scholarly output of the University of West Florida community.
+The University Libraries are proud to host the Argo IRCommons, our Institutional Repository (IR), which is an online showcase of research, scholarship, and creativity from the UWF community.
+The Argo IR is a digital repository for capturing, archiving and, disseminating the research, creative, and scholarly output of the University of West Florida community.

-The purpose of the UWF IR is to:
+The purpose of the Argo IR is to:

 Visit our Institutional Repository guide for more information.

 The IR makes UWF scholarship easily accessible and available in one online location, enabling increased access to the university community, students, professional colleagues, and beyond.
 Works placed in the repository are more easily discovered in common internet search engines (i.e. Google).
 This greater access makes it easier for researchers around the world to discover your work.
 Additionally, researches can cite these works with a permanent URL without concern for the disappearance or moving of online content.